savonet/book/streaming.md

 directly deal files, but rather with _requests_.
 Namely, a request is an abstraction which allows manipulating files but also performing the above operations.

+\TODO{explain the tag.encodings setting and that tags are recoded}

 ### Requests {#sec:requests}